Dobby

 The FinOps dashboard provides 5 views of your AI spend: Overview (total cost, daily trend, forecast), Cost by Agent (which agents cost the most), Cost by Provider (OpenAI vs Anthropic vs Google), Cost by User (who is consuming the most), and Cost by Department.

-- Review the By Agent page weekly to catch cost spikes early
+4. Review the By Agent page every Monday

 The Gateway semantic cache can reduce LLM costs by 20-40% for repetitive queries.
 It checks if a semantically similar question was already answered and returns the cached response in under 1ms.